 In terms of Disneyland, Early Magic Time is a full 2 hours before any offsite guests arrive.
 We managed to get all of Fantasyland complete before the general public was allowed in and bombarded that corner of the park.

-The top 10 theme park tips & tricks we have presented here, will hopefully improve your holiday at Disneyland Paris.
-The more you know the better you can budget.
-We hope you enjoy bringing your little ones to DLP.
+The top 10 theme park tips & tricks we have presented here, will hopefully improve your holiday at Disney Parks.

 You May Also Like…